samuelburaga/angular-tasks/README.md

 5. Run "ng serve" or "ng s" in the terminal in the root folder of the project and open the link shown in the command line with a browser like Chrome (Example: localhost:4200)

+> ## Usage

+The application contains a single page with suggestive content regarding each task solved.

 > ## Tools used

 -   Visual Studio Code - code editor redefined and optimized for building and debugging modern web and cloud applications.